Permanent Daylight Saving Time: What It Would Really Mean for Mallorca

 The less noticed side effects

 However, aspects are often overlooked that sound less dramatic in marketplace conversations but add up.
 Commuters and parents fear dark routes to school in winter.
-Older people react more sensitively to changed daylight patterns; sleep rhythms and mood can suffer.
-Less discussed is the coordination with flights and ferry connections: Mallorca is not an island of isolation — trade facilitation, meetings and tours with the mainland or Europe require time coordination.
+Older people react more sensitively to daylight saving time; sleep rhythms and mood can suffer.
+Less discussed is the coordination with flights and ferry connections (Goodbye to the Time Change?
+What Awaits Mallorca's Daily Life, Tourism and Transport): Mallorca is not an island of isolation — trade facilitation, meetings and tours with the mainland or Europe require time coordination.
 A fragmented system would complicate commutes and logistics.

 What administration and infrastructure would have to deliver